top of page

 • Estate and Succession.
 Draft wills, operating agreements, and power-of-attorney documents to secure family and business interests.

-“Personal finance help you can actually understand.”
+I often say, “Personal finance help you can actually understand.”
 Veteran entrepreneurs deserve a financial partner who speaks their language without jargon or hidden fees.

 Get your 5-Minute Financial Health Snapshot with Audree Bobinger—Series 65 Licensed Fiduciary and U.S. Navy Veteran.
 You can navigate markets confidently and avoid costly missteps.
 Schedule your consultation today at audreeb.com or call 253-313-8775.